 Contains Milk/Dairy Tree Nuts (walnuts almonds) Gluten (baguette crackers) Ensure all accompaniments and breads are clearly labeled and consider gluten-free options for guests with allergies.

-Pin it Enjoy this elegant cheese platter as a delightful centerpiece for any gathering.
+Enjoy this elegant cheese platter as a delightful centerpiece for any gathering.

 Recipe FAQs